Domestic Violence Program for Individuals Who Abuse

 - Group sessions - 2 hours weekly, small groups ranging from 8 to 13 participants

--Groups are co-facilitated by male/female team
+-Groups are co-facilitated by trained professionals

 -Introduction stage - 8 weeks, educational group model on domestic violence topics.
 Members evaluated for participation and appropriateness for program upon completion of the first 8 weeks.
 By the end of this stage, group members will identify which ways they have been harmful towards their partners or families.